Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Eligible Countries

-Stakeholders from the following Southeast Asian countries are invited to participate:
+Stakeholders from the following Southeast Asian countries were invited to participate:

-The roundtable will be held in person in Kuala Lumpur, Malaysia, from 11–13 June 2025.
+The roundtable was be held in person in Kuala Lumpur, Malaysia, from 11–13 June 2025.

-The event will be conducted in English, and all materials will be provided accordingly.
+The event was conducted in English, and all materials will be provided accordingly.

 Nomination Process

-Each interested organization is invited to nominate one suitable participant—preferably someone directly involved in training, human resources, or nuclear security policy and oversight.
+Each interested organisation was invited to nominate one suitable participant—preferably someone directly involved in training, human resources, or nuclear security policy and oversight.

-Priority will be given to nominees who are actively engaged in:
+Priority was be given to nominees who are actively engaged in:

 Workforce planning and development